The Difference Between WordPress.com and WordPress.org – Which One Is Right For Your Blog?

 There are many different website hosts to choose from, but they all fall into two main categories: hosted and self-hosted platforms.

 THE DIFFERENCE BETWEEN HOSTED AND SELF-HOSTED PLATFORMS

-Let’s talk about the difference between a “hosted” and a “self-hosted” website.
+Let’s talk about the difference between a ‘hosted’ and a ‘self-hosted’ website.

-This can be considered an “all in one” option for bloggers who want to use a certain host and the software that they provide.
+This can be considered an “all in one” option for bloggers who want to use a certain host and use the software that they provide.
 As such, it’s a pretty straight forward and simple way of setting up a blog.

 Examples of hosted website platforms are Wix, Blogger, Squarespace, and WordPress .com.
 The host company provides the software for you to set up your site, and they also host your site for you on their servers.
 It’s all done in the same place.